dart-lang/site-www/src/_guides/language/concurrency/index.md

 2. The new isolate executes the argument passed to `run()`: the function `_readAndParseJson()`.

-3. The `return` statement ends the computation, shutting down the worker isolate and sending `jsonData` back to the main isolate as the result.
+3. `Isolate.run()` takes the result from `return` and sends the value back to the main isolate, shutting down the worker isolate.

 4. The memory holding the result in the worker isolate is *transferred* to the main isolate, *not copied*.